Kiwinir/Calendar/README.md

 Different panels can be shown at the same time
 ![alt text](https://github.com/kiwinir/Calendar/blob/main/img/ToDoPanelAndCalendarTilesPanel.png?raw=true)

 Planned things:<br />
 	- Other types of notes : Events, goals, simple notes.<br />
 	- A way to create groups of notes, allowing to filter and sort by groups.<br />
 	- Editing notes (currently only deleting is possible).<br />
 	- Calendar panel view with time on the side, which would allow to put events and task on particular date and time on Calendar.
+	- Create a server that could be used as a database, allowing multiple devices to synchronize notes. <br />
+	- Allow offline mode, and synchronization of data when device becomes online. <br />
+	- Importing events and tasks from other popular services. <br />